Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 On the Pi, run the following commands:

+	lsusb

+You should see a device in DFU mode listed.
+This is your Spider ready to have the firmware uploaded.

+Then run:

 	cd ~klipper
 	make menuconfig

-(the firmware should be configured for the STM32 architecture, STM32F446 Processor model, No bootloader, "12MHz crystal" as clock reference and USB on PA11/PA12 as the Communication Interface)
+(the firmware should be configured as per the instructions provided by Fysetc in the link above)

 Then run: